 Paul anticipates the objection — is this fair? — and his answer is stunning.
 He does not soften.
 He doubles down: "I will have mercy on whom I have mercy, and I will have compassion on whom I have compassion" (v.
 15).

-Notice: if Paul were teaching that God merely foreknew who would choose Him and elected them on that basis, no one would ask "Is God unjust?"
+If Paul were teaching that God merely foreknew who would choose Him and elected them on that basis, no one would ask "Is God unjust?"
 Electing people based on their foreseen response is perfectly fair.
 The fairness objection only arises if Paul is teaching unconditional sovereign selection.
 Paul's critics in the text prove Paul's point.

 "It does not, therefore, depend on human desire or effort, but on God's mercy."